Yemmmyc/blue-green-deployment/README.md

 All tests return 200 OK with correct headers for the active pool.

 🖼 Visual Summary

-Client → Nginx (8080) → Blue (8081) / Green (8082)
-                 ↘ Auto-failover if Blue fails
+Client → Nginx (8080) → Blue (8081) / Green (8082) → Auto-failover if Blue fails

-Submission Notes
+📌 Submission Notes

-For Part A of the HNG DevOps Task:
+For Part A of the HNG DevOps Task, this repo contains:

-This repo contains all required files:

 docker-compose.yml